Orthogonal Multiple Access with Correlated Sources: Feasible Region and Pragmatic Schemes: Abstract

 \section{Abstract}

-In this paper, we consider orthogonal multiple access coded schemes with correlated sources.
-The sources are distributedly encoded and their correlation is exploited at the access point (AP).
-In particular, we assume that each source uses a classical channel code to transmit, through an additive white Gaussian noise (AWGN) channel, its information to the AP.
-Here component decoders, associated with the source encoders, iteratively exchange soft information by taking into account the source correlation.
-The key goal of this paper is to investigate the ultimate achievable performance limits in terms of a multi-dimensional feasible region in the space of channel parameters, deriving insights on the impact of the number of sources.
-In order to analyze the performance of given coded schemes, we propose an extrinsic information transfer (EXIT)-based approach, which allows to determine the corresponding multi-dimensional feasible regions.
-On the basis of the proposed analytical framework, the performance of pragmatic schemes, based on serially concatenated convolutional codes (SCCCs) and low-density parity-check (LDPC) codes, is discussed.
+In this paper, we consider orthogonal multiple access coding schemes, where correlated sources are encoded in a distributed fashion and transmitted, through additive white Gaussian noise (AWGN) channels, to an access point (AP).
+At the AP, component decoders, associated with the source encoders, iteratively exchange soft information by taking into account the source correlation.
+The first goal of this paper is to investigate the ultimate achievable performance limits in terms of a multi-dimensional feasible region in the space of channel parameters, deriving insights on the impact of the number of sources.
+The second goal is the design of pragmatic schemes, where the sources use ``off-the-shelf'' channel codes.
+In order to analyze the performance of given coding schemes, we propose an extrinsic information transfer (EXIT)-based approach, which allows to determine the corresponding multi-dimensional feasible regions.
+On the basis of the proposed analytical framework, the performance of pragmatic coded schemes, based on serially concatenated convolutional codes (SCCCs), is discussed.

 \pagenumbering{arabic}